the-quetzal-community/trademark-license/Readme.txt

 "Official Release" means any Publisher's version of This Project
     that they Share under the umbrella of one of their Community Trademarks.

-"The Attached Notices" means a 'Notices' document or heading, that contains
+"The Attached Notices" means a 'Notices' document, Address or heading, that
-    every Notice.
+    contains every Notice.

 "You" (or "Your")
     means an individual or a legal entity exercising their rights under